 The breastfeeding mother, as well as the tattoo artist, must take necessary precautions.
 The milk will, anyway, be screened for safety for eight days.

-According to available evidence, enjoying a new tattoo design does not necessarily mean giving up the bonding experience of breastfeeding.
-And even if you do not breastfeed, you don’t need to stay away from your child.
-You can cover those areas completely, carry your infant, and play with them.
-Tattoo should neither bring any distance between your relationship nor hinder your daily life.
+Getting a new tattoo does not necessarily mean giving up the bonding experience of breastfeeding.
+A tattoo should neither bring any distance between your relationship and your child nor hinder your daily life.

 In the end, the choice is a personal one best made in consultation with one’s healthcare team.